Glasgow Science Centre Visitor Guide

 Glasgow Science Centre

-3: The tower has been plagued with mechanical problems so check the tower website page for the latest operational updates.
+3: While the Glasgow Tower is an iconic part of the complex, it has been plagued with mechanical problems since the time it was built, so check the tower website for the latest operational updates.

 Big Explorer

-There’s a water exhibit where little ones can discover the properties of water (ponchos included), a special soft play area for babies, a ship’s bridge where they can become a pirate and even drop-in workshops and make-and-take activities.
-Phew!
+There’s a water exhibit where kids can discover the properties of water (ponchos included), a special soft play area for babies, a ship’s bridge where they can become pirates, and even drop-in workshops and make-and-take activities.

-The theme running throughout this section is manning a busy cargo ship and children are encouraged to get all hands on deck (though it’s aimed at under-8-year-olds so older children probably won’t find it very interesting).
+The theme running throughout this section is manning a busy cargo ship and children are encouraged to get all hands on deck, though it’s primarily aimed at under-8-year-olds.

 Glasgow Science Centre